one-on-one math tutoring

 Numicon is a multi-sensory math teaching program using Numicon shapes in a series of practical teaching activities.
 The Numicon Shapes give learners insight into number values and relationships in a way not provided by written numerals.
 Learners develop their own mental imagery as they combine and compare the shapes to do arithmetic in a series of practical activities.

 Numicon’s visual, auditory and kinesthetic approach appeals to different learning styles.
 Pupils learn through both seeing and feeling how Numicon patterns connect with each other.
 By physically manipulating Numicon to build constructions, make arrangements and patterns and play games using the feely bag, pupils will experience with both their hands and their eyes how numbers fit together.
-The powerful images can also open doors for children struggling with number, no matter how old they are.
+The powerful images can also open doors for children struggling with numbers, no matter how old they are.

 To find out more about Numicon please watch the video at www.numicon.com.